Midi vs Alloy vs Winona vs Evernow: Which Menopause Telehealth Provider Fits You?

 What none of these can do

 None of these services can give you a diagnosis or a treatment plan without a clinical encounter.
 None can guarantee that a particular regimen will resolve your symptoms in a particular timeframe; if a marketing page promises “you will feel better in X days,” treat that as a reason for caution, not confidence.
-The right hormones, doses, delivery methods, and durations for an individual patient depend on her medical history, her current symptoms, her personal risk profile, and the judgement of a clinician who knows her.
+The right hormones, doses, delivery methods, and durations for an individual patient depend on her medical history, her current symptoms, her personal risk profile, and the judgment of a clinician who knows her.
 This comparison narrows the entry door; it does not replace the conversation behind it.